cdig/cd-module/README.md

 # cdModule
-A framework and standard library for modules that are well-groomed, well-behaved, and easy to work with.
+A framework and standard library for modules that look nice and work consistently.

 ### Table of Contents